mattheusva/mattheusva/README.md

 I have a background in Journalism, where I worked with press relations for two years and I seek to reconcile my passion for writing with my enthusiasm for technology.

-I have some projects in conjunction with the courses I've taken and I've been studying programming for about a year, including front-end with JavaScript and React, back-end with Python and Node.js.
-I'm also interested in Flutter and infra-as-code with Terraform.
+I have some projects in conjunction with the courses I've taken and I've been studying programming for about a year, including JavaScript, Python, Flutter, Cloud Computing and Containers.

 ## Reach me on:
 <div>